SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Params.Param.ArrayOptions-options.md

 ### queryTablePID=

-Specifies the ID of the table parameter to query for more information in an EPM (formerly known as CPE) environment.<!-- RN 19897 -->
+Specifies the ID of the table parameter to query for more information in an EPM environment.<!-- RN 19897 -->

 Example: